 In one study, Japanese men who had undergone prostate biopsy, but who did not have cancer, were randomly assigned to receive a supplement containing soy isoflavones (40 mg; comprised of 66% daidzein, 24% glycitin, and 10% genistin) and curcumin (100 mg) or a placebo for 6 months.
 Overall, there were no differences in PSA levels between the placebo and the treatment groups.
 However, when subjects were subdivided according to baseline PSA level, patients with a higher baseline PSA level (PSA ≥10 ng/mL) who received supplements exhibited statistically significantly larger decreases in PSA than did patients in the placebo group (P = .02).

-In another study, men at risk of prostate cancer or with low-grade prostate cancer received one of three types of protein isolate (soy protein, alcohol-washed soy protein [a common method of producing soy protein concentrate, but results in some loss of isoflavones], or milk protein) for 6 months.
+In another study, men at risk of prostate cancer or with low-grade prostate cancer received one of three types of protein isolate (soy protein, alcohol-washed soy protein [a common method of producing soy protein concentrate that results in some loss of isoflavones], or milk protein) for 6 months.
 The isoflavone content of the interventions was 107±5.0 mg/day for soy protein isolate (containing 53% genistein, 35% daidzein, and 11% glycitein), <6±0.7 mg/day for alcohol-washed soy protein (containing 57% genistein, 20% daidzein, and 23% glycitein), and 0 mg/day for milk protein.
 Soy protein consumption did not alter prostate tissue biomarkers, alcohol-washed soy protein exerted mixed effects, and less prostate cancer was detected after 6 months in men who had consumed soy proteins compared with men who consumed milk protein.

 Other plants also contain some of the same isoflavones found in soy.
-In one study, patients with elevated PSA levels but negative prostate biopsy specimens received a daily isoflavone preparation extracted from red clover (60 mg/day; contained the isoflavones genistein, daidzein, formononetin, and biochanin A) and were followed up for 1 year.
+In one study, patients with elevated PSA levels but negative prostate biopsy specimens received a daily isoflavone preparation extracted from red clover (60 mg/day; which contained the isoflavones genistein, daidzein, formononetin, and biochanin A) and were followed up for 1 year.
 Following 12 months of treatment, there was a significant reduction in PSA levels (P = .019) and a nonsignificant decrease in prostate volume (P = .097).
 In addition, the isoflavone intervention was well tolerated by the patients and did not cause side effects.Treatment of prostate cancer

 In a study reported in 2010, patients with rising PSA levels who had been treated with radiation as the primary treatment for prostate cancer drank a soy beverage daily (providing approximately 65-90 mg isoflavones) for 6 months.
 The results showed that the soy beverage was well-tolerated and was associated with an increase in PSA doubling time.
 These findings suggested that drinking the soy beverage may have helped to slow the progression of prostate cancer.